 where "supplier" is the named range C5:C15, and "client" is the named range B5:B15.

+In this example, the goal is to return the most frequently occurring text based on one or more supplied criteria.
 Working from the inside out, we use the MATCH function to match the text range against itself, by giving MATCH the same range for lookup value and lookup array, with zero for match type:

 Since the lookup value is an array with 10 values, MATCH returns an array of 10 results:

 Each item in this array represents the first position at which a supplier name appears in the data.
 This array is fed into the IF function, which is used to filter results for Client A only:

 IF returns the filtered array to the MODE function: